evgenii-brovkin/youtube-trending-explorer/README.md

-# youtube-trending-explorer
+# Youtube Trending Scrapper

+A simple scrapper application

+- deployed on Heroku
-A simple server application fetching data from youtube trending page on a daily basis
+- fetching data from Youtube Trending page
+- on a daily basis